ShinkuKira21/RobustIShip-Agent/README.md

-# RobustIShip-Agent
+# RobustIShip Agent

-RobustIShip Agent is designed to connect to your local LLM (openai endpoint), and leverage Gemma-4-E4B model within CPU as a repair layer.
-(Experimental agent)
+RobustIShip Agent is an experimental dual-model agent system designed to make small LLMs reliable.

+It connects to your local LLM (OpenAI-compatible endpoint) and uses a CPU-based repair model (Gemma) to:
+- Fix broken JSON outputs
+- Recover from failed commands
+- Continue tasks instead of stalling

+This allows models like Qwen 7B to behave more like stable agents instead of fragile generators.

+⚠️ Experimental — built for real-world testing, not perfection.

 ```bash
 rebustIship/